redbear/Duo/docs/getting_started.md

 ![image](images/RBDuo-L.png)

 This getting started guide will show you how to use the RedBear Duo IoT development board quickily.
-There are two topics:
+There are two sections:

 1. Out of the box test
 2. Develop an application using WebIDE or Arduino IDE.